popshia/cycu-turtlebot3-teleop/README.md

 ```
 ## TurtleBot3

-1. SSH to your TurtleBot3, the default password is `turtlebot`
+1. Open another terminal and ssh to your TurtleBot3, the default password is `turtlebot`.
 ```
 ssh pi@{IP_ADDRESS_OF_TURTLEBOT3}
 ```
-2. IP settings ( Check TurtleBot3 ip with `ifconfig` )
+2. IP settings ( Check TurtleBot3 ip with `ifconfig` ).
 ```
 $ nano ~/.bashrc
 ```